Pakistan national football team: Dark era (1970s)

 In the early 1970s the national side participated at the 1974 RCD Cup and the 1974 Asian Games.
 The most notable result in this period included a 2–2 draw against Turkey at the former and a 5–1 win against Bahrain at the latter.
 Two years later, Pakistan held the inaugural 1976 Quaid-e-Azam International Tournament in Karachi.
+Earlier that same year, Pakistan participated in the third edition of the Afghanistan Republic Day Festival Cup, finishing in fifth place.